groveatx/groveatx.github.io/gatherings/messages/index.md

 Click the links below to stream or download audio of the messages from our Sunday morning gatherings.

+ - **[January 5, 2014][20140105]** - There are many things we can resolve to do in 2014, but what if we resolve to find our identity in Jesus?
+This message talks about what [Romans 12][] has to say about our identity, our worship, and the fruit of our lives.

  - **[December 15, 2013][20131215]** - Jesus chose to come in the midst of the chaos, bringing good news of great joy, and breaking the 400-year silence between God and his people.
 This weeks message reminded us of the incredible